dpid/meteor-chat-room/README.md

 [Damon Pidhajecky](http://www.damonpidhajecky.com).
 In this demo we explore the following techniques:

   * __User login__
-    * Track reactive user data to navigate to the room list page after login.
+    * Track reactive session data to navigate to the room list page after login.
-    * Track reactive user data to navigate back to the home page after logout.
+    * Track reactive session data to navigate back to the home page after logout.

   * __User Presence__
     * Use the [dpid:user-presence](https://github.com/dpid/meteor-user-presence/) package to detect